FREED & KWON HUMANITARIAN MEDICAL FUND, INC

-These funds are being collected so that Jeremiah Kollie CRNA can become the first Anesthesiologist in Liberia.
+These funds are being collected so that we can put Jeremiah Kollie CRNA through Medical School in the Gambia, West Africa.
+Jeremiah will become the first Anesthesiologist in Liberia after completing his training.

 (Above Jeremiah learning how to prepare a tie for a breathing tube.)

-"My aim is to be the first physician anesthesiologist in my country where all forms of anesthesia is done by trained nurses.
-I would also like to train more nurse anesthetists do the right thing." -Jeremiah
+"My aim is to be the first physician anesthesiologist in my country where all forms of anesthesia are done solely by trained nurses.
+As a physician, I would train more nurse anesthetists do the right thing." -Jeremiah